BitLucid/ninjawars/README.markdown

 	cd /srv/ninjawars
 	sudo bash /srv/ninjawars/scripts/build/integration.sh

+Check the differences between your database and the latest schema:

+    propel diff

-Sync the database with latest info:
+Sync the database to make your version get updated with the latest table:

 	cd /srv/ninjawars
 	./scripts/sync